EXPERTS IN BIOLOGICAL SEPARATIONS

 Memphasys Ltd (ASX: MEM) is an Australian publicly-listed bio-separations company developing and commercialising innovative separation techniques based on the Company's proprietary membrane technology.

 Memphasys’ first application of this technology platform is now being commercialised – the separation of the ‘best’ sperm from a semen sample for use in human in vitro fertilisation (IVF).

-Memphasys' Executive Chair, Alison Coutts, was interviewed at the Finance News Network Investor Event on the 4th September 2018.
+Memphasys' Executive Chair, Alison Coutts, was interviewed at the Finance News Network Investor Event on September 4 2018.
 The interview can be viewed by clicking the above link.

 (click on link above to view Prospectus)